19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (q) the arrangement, provision, or transfer of ownership, of any contract of re-insurance;

-(r) the provision of financing in connection with a qualifying Islamic financial arrangement in relation to non-residential property, for which the provider of the financial derives an effective return;
+(r) the provision of financing in connection with a qualifying Islamic financial arrangement in relation to non-residential property, for which the provider of the financing derives an effective return;

 [S 107/94; S 204/2000]